gradle/sample-rbt-engine/README.md

 ### Main Demo `demo-m5-m6`

-This project demonstrates a (https://docs.junit.org/current/user-guide/#test-engines[JUnit)[Test Engine] that uses resource files to define tests that can be run with JUnit Platform.
+This project demonstrates a [JUnit Test Engine](https://docs.junit.org/current/user-guide/#test-engines) that uses resource files to define tests that can be run with JUnit Platform.
 The resource files are executed directly by Gradle, there is no need for any test classes to exist.

 This project contains a demonstration consumer build in `/demo-m5-m6` and a resource-based `TestEngine` in `/engine`.